brilliantFire/brilliantFire.github.io/_posts/2018-06-06-EDA-gene-expression-data-part-2-hypothesis-testing.md

 <center><img src="{{ site.baseurl }}/images/2018-06-06-image-001.png"></center>

-When sequencing a genome, each of our biological samples should have the same number of copies of what it is we're sampling from for the point process (the genome).
+When sequencing a genome, each of our biological samples should have the same number of copies of what it is we're sampling from for the point process.
 The number of "counts" (or "hits", or "successes") we get within a certain section of the genome (such as a gene) would be described by a [*Poisson distribution*](https://en.wikipedia.org/wiki/Poisson_distribution) with some *rate parameter*, $$\lambda$$.

 #### ...But RNA-seq data is best fit by a negative binomial distribution
 With RNA-seq, we're sampling from multiple copies of *mRNA transcripts* instead of a single copy of a genome.
 The number of transcripts for a given gene can exhibit small variations between biological replicates even when controlling for everything else.
 Because of this, instead of one Poisson distribution, the counts from RNA-seq are better described by a *mixture of Poissons*.
 The [*negative binomial distribution*](https://en.wikipedia.org/wiki/Negative_binomial_distribution) is frequently used to model the counts from RNA-seq because it can be interpreted as a weighted mixture of Poissons (specifically one where the $$\lambda$$s of those Poissons are [*gamma-distributed*](https://en.wikipedia.org/wiki/Gamma_distribution)).
 In order to use hypothesis testing to determine whether or not a gene has different counts of transcripts in Dementia versus No Dementia samples, we need to estimate their variance, or *dispersion* ($$\phi$$).